emazanch/BI_projects/README.md

-# Analysis of road accidents in France in 2018 with Power BI and SAS Enterprise Guide.
+# Analysis of road accidents in France in 2018 with Power BI.